bitcoin/bitcoin/doc/descriptors.md

 - `scanblocks` takes as input descriptors to scan for in blocks and returns the relevant blockhashes (since v25).

+Bitcoin Core v24 extended `wsh()` output descriptor with [Miniscript](https://bitcoin.sipa.be/miniscript/) support (initially watch-only).
+Signing support for Miniscript descriptors was added in v25.
+And since v26 Miniscript expressions can now be used in Taproot descriptors.

 This document describes the language.
 For the specifics on usage, see the RPC documentation for the functions mentioned above.